microsoftgraph/msgraph-access-files-data/README.md

 ## Watch the module

-This module has been recorded and is available in the Office Development YouTube channel: _coming soon_
+This module has been recorded and is available in the Office Development YouTube channel: [Access Files with Microsoft Graph](https://youtu.be/YYcuyNfNdRw)

 ## Contributors